- reduce the size of your estate, and reduce or eliminate estate taxes;

-- flexibility that allows for distributions of money if a beneficiary starts a business, gets married, has a child or for other special needs that you designate.
+- give flexibility that allows for distributions of money if a beneficiary starts a business, gets married, has a child or for other special needs that you designate.

 Anyone can establish an ILIT.
 You decide on what is important to you, and we will plan the ILIT to fit your specific goals and intentions.
 Here are the steps to take: